 Building Information Modelling or BIM Benefits Structural Engineers to Design, Visualize, Analyze, Simulate and Document projects efficiently.
-With BIM authoring tools like Autodesk Revit, ArchiCAD, Vectors etc. the Structural Engineers can virtually develop the building structure.
+With BIM authoring tools like Autodesk Revit, ArchiCAD, Vectorworks etc. the Structural Engineers can virtually develop the building structure.
 3D modelling tools helps structural engineers and designers to create models for documentation and coordination.
-The constant model updation with any changes in the design or general specifications and keeping all the data as accurate as possible are the main advantages of BIM for structural engineers.
+The constant model updating with any changes in the design or general specifications and keeping all the data as accurate as possible are the main advantages of BIM for structural engineers.

 BIM transforms the way we handle and visualize components.
 The most important benefits of BIM for structural engineers are productivity, Coordination and consistency of Data, and improved 3D Visualization and Simulation of problems and situations.